Digitaliko/sendvelo/approval-tool/docs/IMPLEMENTATION_PLAN.md

 👤 Tom:
 "Send updated version to finance@company.com only"

-🔧 SendVelo:
+🔧 Thumbway:
 ✅ Version 2 sent to Finance
 (Sales Director & Legal already approved, no need to re-send)

 💰 Finance:
 → ✅ Approves v2

-🎉 SendVelo:
+🎉 Thumbway:
 "All approvals complete! ✅✅✅"

 👤 Tom (in ChatGPT):
 "Generate DocuSign link for this approved proposal"

-🔧 SendVelo Integration:
+🔧 Thumbway Integration:
 → Exports to DocuSign
 → Sends to Acme Corp for signature